Frequently Asked Questions

 Upon contacting our office, you will be placed in contact with a data recovery specialist who will provide a basic synopsis of your situation and potential for recoverability.
-Once you have decided on a plan of action, we will advise on the best method of receiving your media.
 Upon receipt of your media, we perform an initial analysis and quote, providing you with a step by step outline of what is wrong with your media and what we are going to do to recover it, this estimate also states a fixed price that WILL NOT CHANGE.
 Should you accept the terms of the estimate, we will then move ahead with the recovery.
 Upon completion, we will return your data to you in whatever format is most convenient, on an appropriate destination media that you can keep (additional charge applies).

 How do I get my drive to you?